ActiveCampaign/postmark-gem/README.md

 ## License

-The Postmark Java Library is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.
+The Postmark Ruby library is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.
 Refer to the [LICENSE](https://github.com/wildbit/postmark-gem/blob/master/LICENSE) file for more information.

 ## Copyright